driveroo/api-docs/README.md

 # api-docs
-API documentation for Roo.AI / Driveroo
+Everything you need to get started with the Roo.AI / Driveroo API.